skaes/logjam_agent/README.md

   # Configure lines which will not be logged locally.
   # They will still be sent to the logjam server.
 Defaults to nil.
   # self.log_device_ignored_lines = /^\s*Rendered/

+  # Configure maximum log line length.
+Defaults to 2048.
+  # This setting only applies to the lines sent with the request.
+  self.max_line_length = 2048

+  # Configure max bytes allowed for all log lines.
+Defaults to 1Mb.
+  # This setting only applies to the lines sent with the request.
+  self.max_bytes_all_lines = 1024 * 1024
 end
 ```